1940 Mexican general election

 General elections were held in Mexico on 7 July 1940.
 The presidential elections were won by Manuel Ávila Camacho, who received 94% of the vote.
 In the Chamber of Deputies election, the Party of the Mexican Revolution (Partido de la Revolución Mexicana, PRM) won all but one of the 173 seats.

 The campaign was very intense, with clashes between Camacho's and Almazán's supporters becoming common throughout the electoral process.
-The elections were the most violent in Mexican history, with clashes between Camacho's and Almazán's supporters on election day resulting in at least 47 deaths and 400 people being injured.
+This election was notorious for the violent incidents that occurred on election day, resulting in at least 47 deaths and 400 people being injured (most of which were due to an attempt by Almazán supporters to break into the National Palace in protest over an alleged electoral fraud).

 This was the only presidential election in which the PRM participated under that name.
 It had been the National Revolutionary Party (Partido Nacional Revolucionario, PNR) from 1929 to 1938, being renamed Party of the Mexican Revolution (Partido de la Revolución Mexicana, PRM) in 1938, and again changing its name in 1946 to Institutional Revolutionary Party (Partido Revolucionario Institucional, PRI), which remains its current name.